suniljalandhra/docs/docs/intro.md

 **The future of trading is powered by ZK.**

-Zero-knowledge proofs are one of the most critical technologies driving blockchain scalability and privacy — and now, we're bringing them to trading.
-Historically, building ZKP systems was extremely complicated, requiring deep cryptographic expertise and years to reach production.
-Today, ZK is ready to go mainstream - delivering speed, security, and verifiability without compromise.
+Zero-knowledge proofs have long been recognized as a critical breakthrough for blockchain scalability and privacy.
+For years, the technology remained largely theoretical — discussed in research papers but difficult to implement in real-world systems due to its complexity.
+Following significant advancements, although still challenging, VEX brings zero-knowledge proofs into its infrastructure, applying them at scale to guarantee transparent, trustless trading without compromising performance.